sam43/islamic-knowledge-chat/README.md

 ## 📜 License

 This project is intended for educational and religious purposes.
 Please use responsibly and ensure all Islamic content is accurate and properly attributed.
+Help me with the data with valid references, or ask me to update.
+Thanks

 ---